rbuurma/vic-sem-2020/VicSemSyllabus2020.md

 + Ted Underwood, David Bamman, and Sabrina Lee, [The Transformation of Gender in English-Language Fiction](http://culturalanalytics.org/2018/02/the-transformation-of-gender-in-english-language-fiction/) and
 +  take a look at the data and code for above article: https://github.com/tedunderwood/character
 + including this browsable interface that lets you explore the gendering of specific words: https://github.com/tedunderwood/character
-+ discussion and outline:
++ discussion and outline: Shaoni, Nicole
-+ close reading:
++ close reading: Shaoni
-+ criticism summary:
++ criticism summary: Maya, Nicole
-+ seminar paper:
++ seminar paper/reflection: Theo
-+ break:
++ break: Maya

 *SHS paper assigned*